ncs1/serviceworker-rails/README.md

 It will also make the following modifications to existing files:

-* Adds a sprockets directive to `application.js` to require `serviceworker-companion.js`
+* Adds a sprockets directive/webpacker require to `application.js` to require `serviceworker-companion.js`
 * Adds `serviceworker.js` and `manifest.json` to the list of compiled assets in `config/initializers/assets.rb`